File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 This is the "pass `bits' (default 12) to compress" option.
 This option

-takes an argument string `BITS'.
+takes a string argument `BITS'.

 This option has some usage constraints.
 It: